The Ultimate Guide to Ticks: Tick-Fever and other Tick-Borne Diseases, Removal & Tick Prevention in Dogs and Cats

 Even the periodic oral medication to prevent ticks and fleas prescribed by vets have their share of risks.
 These drugs circulate in your pet’s bloodstream to attack the nervous system of ticks that feed on their blood.
 Once in your pet’s bloodstream, these drugs can remain there for weeks, even months.
 This can be very dangerous for the pet.

 Numerous side-effects like lethargy, vomiting, diarrhea, and even seizures have been reported in pets.
-These reactions, however, can be avoided by swapping the chemical products with natural, herbal remedies as much as possible.
+However, these reactions can be avoided by swapping the chemical products with natural, herbal remedies as much as possible.
 As you may expect, the natural ways do need you to do some extra effort, they are also not as long lasting as the chemical alternatives.
 But going the 100% natural route does take out the risks for your pet.

 Here are some habits you should start including in your schedule right from today to keep the little bloodsuckers away.